conveyal/analyst-server/docs/api.md

 1. Make a POST request to /oauth/token with an HTTP Basic Authorization header, using your key and secret as the username and password (which are concatenated with a : and then base64-encoded, and then placed in a header `Authorization: Basic <base64-encoded-value>`).
    Put in the body `grant_type=client_credentials`, and send it with content type application/x-www-form-urlencoded.

+   If you're using a browser to do cross-origin requests, and thus cannot use an Authorization header, you can also put the key and secret in the POST body, as parameters `key` and `secret`, along with the `grant_type`, in standard form-encoded format.
+Note that it's recommended to retrieve tokens on the server side, because otherwise you have to expose your API key to the client.

 2. The response from that is a JSON object like so:

     {